 High blood pressure is caused when your arteries narrow, forcing your blood through smaller openings, which creates stress on your arterial walls each time your heart pumps blood.
 High blood pressure is often progressive and can lead to serious complications, including:

 This list is by no means comprehensive as high blood pressure can have a far-reaching effect on a number of your body’s functions.

 People often call high blood pressure the silent killer because, more often than not, there are no telltale symptoms of the condition.
-The only way to know for sure whether you have hypertension is through regular testing with Dr. Peterson.
+The only way to know for sure whether you have hypertension is through regular blood pressure testing with Dr. Peterson.